Doug Stewart © 1994-2018

-Maps!
-Many maps have appeared over the years claiming to locate the Lost Dutchman Mine.
-What I list here are some of the treasure maps to the Lost Dutchman published over the years, as well as maps of the Superstitions, the Apache Trail and the Superstition Wilderness area.
-Not a complete list by any means, just the ones I have seen or found records for in various databases.
-See the Introduction for an explanation of bibliographic and publishing information as well as notes and comments.
+Listed here are treasure maps to the Lost Dutchman as well as maps of the Superstitions, the Apache Trail, and the Superstition Wilderness area.
+Not a complete list by any means, just the ones I've seen or found records for in various databases.
+See the Introduction for an explanation of bibliographic and publishing information, as well as notes and comments.

 - Arizona quick guide: Apache Trail touring map.
 Phoenix: John Reinhardt, 1995.
 Two illustrated color maps on one laminated sheet 28 x 43 cm. flat, 28 x 11 cm. folded.
 Scales are 1:250,000 and 1:98,000.
 Title is from the panel.
 Includes location map of Apache Trail and descriptive index to places of interest.